DeathStar3/Varicity-SCP-reproduction-package/varicity-backend/README.md

 ### Develop and modify VariCity-backend

-[!Requirements]
-If you want to develop the backend, you will need the following
+>If you want to develop the backend, you will need the following
-- Node 16
+>- Node 16
-- NPM 7.10
+>- NPM 7.10

 __Installation__